 By Charles Moreau Harger in 1892

-Mexico had in times past been a valuable consumer, but was now nearly deserted, and the nearer selling-places were able to handle the supply.
-The fine, hair-like “buffalo grass” that covers the prairies for four hundred miles east of the mountains, and wherever found is as nourishing in winter as in summer, flourished in abundance, and the mesquite was not to be despised as a change of diet for the herds.
+Mexico had, in times past, been a valuable consumer, but was now nearly deserted, and the nearer selling-places were able to handle the supply.
+The fine, hair-like “buffalo grass” that covers the prairies for 400 miles east of the mountains, and wherever found is as nourishing in winter as in summer, flourished in abundance, and the mesquite was not to be despised as a change of diet for the herds.

 The outbreak of the Civil War brought upon the ranch owners a peculiar embarrassment of riches.
 With the Northern market cut off, and Southern business life demoralized, no disposition could be made of the rapidly increasing herds.
 Occasional fugitive sales along the Mississippi River became almost the only markets.
 Prices declined, and for a time two to four dollars a head would purchase the best animals on the ranges.
 Driving northward had not been much practiced, and now, with the sharp skirmishing along the Kansas and Missouri frontier, there was no opportunity to begin it.
 Stock was neglected as valueless.
 Men were “cattle-poor,” and it was a time of discouragement to those who had looked for fortunes in their enterprises.

 In 1865 and’ 1866 the ranch owners determined to seek Northern markets at any cost, and thousands of animals were massed in the northeast portion of the state preparatory to driving to Missouri railroad stations.
 The summer of 1866 saw this movement begin.
-Fully two hundred and seventy thousand head were pushed northward.
+Fully 270,000 head were pushed northward.
 There was little regularity in the courses taken.
-The Rock Bluffs ford, on the Red River, was the starting place for many.
+The Rocky Bluffs Ford, on the Red River, was the starting place for many.
 Up the Kinishi Valley, across the plains to Fort Smith, Arkansas, then, with a circuitous route among the Ozarks, across southeastern Missouri – that was the line most followed.

 Fear of Spanish fever was made the pretext for other delays, while the hostility of the Cherokee Indians in the northeastern part of the Indian Territory shut off a more westerly route to avoid the bandits.
 Many head of cattle were lost on the way by reason of the toilsome track through the Ozark Mountains, and the remainder reached markets in St. Louis and Sedalia in poor condition and brought low prices.
 The year’s drive was discouraging and unprofitable to the Texas cattle barons and many plans were considered for the disposition of the constantly growing surplus.
 Northern prices for good stock were flattering; capital was ready for investment in the businesses; nothing was needed but an outlet for the abundance of beef.